Reject and project protest, via Flickr

 Neil Young and Crystal Lameman.
 Photo via Jamie Henn

 Anatomy of a Tar Sands Trial: The Beaver Lake Cree Nation

-A look at the Beaver Lake Cree’s litigation, one of the many active aboriginal tar sands lawsuits, reveals the enormity of the government’s policy bluff.
+A look at the litigation filed by the Beaver Lake Cree Nation (BLCN), one of the many active aboriginal tar sands lawsuits, reveals the enormity of the government’s policy bluff.
 With a population of about 900, this First Nation is moving forward with a lawsuit that draws a third of planned tar sands extraction into question.
-Like BLCN’s traditional territories, an area approximately the size of Switzerland, this legal action is gargantuan—or “so large as to be unmanageable” to use the words of Canada’s lawyers.
+Like Beaver Lake Cree's traditional territories, an area approximately the size of Switzerland, this legal action is gargantuan—or “so large as to be unmanageable” to use the words of Canada’s lawyers.

 “When industry and development is destroying our right to hunt, trap, and fish, that’s in direct violation of Canadian law.
 So we have grounds to challenge,” said Crystal Lameman, a member of the band who fundraises for their litigation.

 At the center of the trial is Treaty 6, an 1876 agreement between the British Crown and the Beaver Lake Cree.
 It outlines the territories relinquished by the Cree, but ensures that “the said Indians shall have right to pursue their avocations of hunting and fishing throughout the tract surrendered,” except in “such tracts as may from time to time be required or taken up for settlement, mining, and other purposes.”